mattairtech/SAMD-MSD-Bootloader/README.md

 ## Bootloader Entry when USB is connected

-To enable running the bootloader if USB is connected (run application otherwise), set BOOT_TEST_VBUS_VALUE to a non-zero value that represents the voltage threshold.
-The value 0x0660 represents about 0.4V.
+To enable running the bootloader if USB is connected (run application otherwise), set BOOT_TEST_VBUS_VALUE in main.h to a non-zero value that represents the voltage threshold.The value 0x0660 represents about 0.4V.
 When using the voltage divider on the MT-D21E (200K top resistor and 20K bottom resistor), this value is reached when the Vbus pin is at 4.4V.
 In order to prevent leakage current from one of the diodes from triggering a false Vbus > 4.4V condition, keep the diode below 70C (158F).

 ## Known Issues